AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 `2.` Be on the lookout for an email from Adobe with the subject line "Action required to manage user access to Adobe Marketo Engage `[Package Tier]`."
 This email was sent after Marketo Engage licenses were provisioned on our Admin Console.
 Only System Administrators will receive this email.
 Please inform us promptly when you receive it.

 * Adobe may seek consent from you, who's the System Administrator of the Admin Console, to automatically migrate users to our organization's existing console.
-In the email with the subject line "Action required to manage user access to Adobe Marketo Engage `[Package Tier]`.", click the "Get Started" button to navigate to the consent page.
+In the email with the subject line "Action required to manage user access to Adobe Marketo Engage `[Package Tier]`," click the "Get Started" button to navigate to the consent page.

 `3.` **Optional:** Setting up SSO (Single Sign On) on the Adobe Admin Console.